joshuaisaact/joshuaisaact/README.md

 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)

-An AI-powered app built in React that helps users plan trips and holidays.
-The app uses the Gemini API to provide information about destinations and activites, and presents that to the user in an intuitive React app.
-The backend is built in Express, and the database is a PostgreSQL relational database built using Supabase.
+An AI-powered app built in **React** that helps users plan trips and holidays.
+The app uses the **Gemini API** and prompt engineering to provide information about destinations and activites, and presents that to the user in an intuitive React app.
+The backend is built in Express, and the database is a **PostgreSQL** relational database built using Supabase.

 ### [Goss](https://github.com/joshuaisaact/Goss)